AEW News: Veteran Wrestler Gets His Name Changed Due To Trademark Dispute With WWE

 A new report suggests that AEW wrestler Billy Gunn — who previously spent several years in WWE in a variety of roles — quietly had his name tweaked on account of trademark issues with his former employer.

-As noted by WrestlingNews.co, Wednesday night’s episode of AEW Dynamite featured a segment involving Gunn and MJF, where the former multiple-time WWE tag team champion was simply referred to by announcers as Billy.
+As noted by WrestlingNews.co, Wednesday night’s episode of AEW Dynamite featured a segment involving Gunn and MJF where the former multiple-time WWE tag team champion was simply referred to by announcers as Billy.
 This was explained by Dave Meltzer on the latest episode of Wrestling Observer Radio, where he said that due to a live trademark on the name, WWE was not happy that Gunn was using the same ring name he was known by during his time in the company.

 As further explained, Gunn — aka Monty “Kip” Sopp in real life — has his old ring name trademarked for a variety of purposes, including “sporting and cultural activities,” training, education, entertainment, and selling clothing, footwear, and headgear.
 Per WrestlingNews.co, this could mean he has the right to sell merchandise and operate his wrestling school using the name Billy Gunn but cannot be known as such when competing outside of WWE.